popphp/pop-paginator/README.md

 OVERVIEW
 --------
 `pop-paginator` is a component for handling pagination for large data sets.
-You can multiple options you can set to control the display of the pages.
+You can set multiple options to control the display of the pages and the links.

 `pop-paginator` is a component of the [Pop PHP Framework](http://www.popphp.org/).